J. Max Bond Jr.: Death and family

-A resident of New York's Manhattan, Bond died of cancer at age 73 on February 18, 2009.
+A resident of New York's Manhattan, Bond died of cancer at the age of 73 on February 18, 2009.
 He was survived by his wife, writer Jean Carey Bond, two children, three grandchildren, a sister and a brother.

 His father was J. Max Bond Sr., President of the University of Liberia.
 His mother was Ruth Clement Bond, his sister was the historian Jane Clement Bond and his brother was Prof. George C. Bond (Columbia University/Teachers College).
 His uncle was Horace Mann Bond, and his cousin was Julian Bond.